 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 It is best to explore this beautiful city in December as the weather is nice and cold.
+If you are planning a honeymoon in Kerala in December, the Christmas celebrations will make your honeymoon even more special.
 Christmas is celebrated with great fervor here and there are shopping extravaganzas held here during this time.
 The highlight of these shopping extravaganzas is the Theyyam art form, in which characters like Pottan’ and ‘Chamundi’ come alive.

 Besides this, the International film festival of Kerala is also held here in December where you will see the best of cinema.
 Besides, the backwaters, hill stations, and lagoons of Thiruvananthapuram are the best places to visit in Kerala in December.

 Key attractions: Padmanabhaswamy Temple, Kowdiar Palace, Thiruvananthapuram Zoo, Napier Museum, Attukal Temple

 10. Kozhikode: Where Vasco Da Gama First Set Foot